Does Promescent Delay Spray Actually Work?

 If it wasn't already over the counter it'd probably be available by prescription for men with premature ejaculation issues, but luckily for all of us anyone can take advantage of some extra time in the sack.

 This product is FDA compliant and has been clinically proven to help prolong ejaculations.

-The company boasts a pretty impressive advertising reach with mentions by popular pornstar Johnny Sinz and popular TV shows such as the Doctors.
-Promescent has been popping up in stores like Walgreens and CVS across the country.
+The company boasts a pretty impressive advertising reach with mentions by popular pornstar Johnny Sins and popular TV shows such as the Doctors.
+Promescent has been popping up in large retailers such as Target, which now carries the product in locations all across the country.

 What Exactly Is Promescent Climax Control Spray?

 Unlike a lot of products in this industry, Promescent actually has a story behind it.